Baltimore, MD Demographics

 A map of Baltimore's Population by Race

-Of the 536 places in Maryland, Baltimore is the most populous.
+Baltimore is ranked the most populous place in Maryland, out of 536 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Baltimore was ranked the 1st most populous place in the 2020 Census.

 Baltimore's White Population